VTV Ganesh

 Neelakandan Janardhanan, also known by his stage name VTV Ganesh, is an Indian actor and producer who works in Tamil and Telugu films.
-He is best known for his raspy voice, and appearances in films featuring Silambarasan.
-He made his debut in the Tamil movie Red (2002) directed by Singampuli.
-He is well-known for his movie Vinnaithaandi Varuvaayaa (2011) directed by Gautham Menon, which is the reason that he got 'VTV' (short form of Vinnaithaandi Varuvaayaa) prior to his name.
+He is best known for his hoarse voice, and appearances in films featuring Silambarasan.

+He made his debut in the Tamil film Red (2002) directed by Singampuli.
+He is well-known for his film Vinnaithaandi Varuvaayaa (2010) directed by Gautham Menon, which is the reason that he got 'VTV' (short for Vinnaithaandi Varuvaayaa) moniker.

 Career

-Prior to VTV, he played small roles in films like Red (2002), Vettaiyaadu Vilaiyaadu (2006), Pachaikili Muthucharam (2007) and Vaaranam Aayiram (2008).
+Prior to VTV, he played small roles in films like Vettaiyaadu Vilaiyaadu (2006), Pachaikili Muthucharam (2007) and Vaaranam Aayiram (2008).

 Ganesh made his breakthrough with a role in his home production Vinnaithaandi Varuvaaya (2010) directed by Gautham Vasudev Menon starring Silambarasan and Trisha Krishnan.
-His portrayal of Ganesh, the fictional cinematographer of Vinaithaandi Varuvaiya (2010) won plaudits from critics and eventually led to him changing his name by adding a prefix with the initials of the film (VTV).
-He went on to play a comic role in the anthology film, Vaanam (2011) which he also produced, portraying the character of "Bajanai" Ganesh who assists Cable Raja played Silambarasan.
+His portrayal of the fictional cinematographer of Vinaithaandi Varuvaiya (2010) won plaudits from critics and eventually led to him adding a prefix with the initials of the film (VTV).
+He went on to play a comic role in the anthology film, Vaanam (2011) which he also produced, portraying a character who assists Silambarasan's character.
 Ganesh also acted in Osthe (2011) featuring Silambarasan in a role as the heroine's father.
-In 2012, Ganesh played the role of Silambarasan’s uncle in Vignesh Shivan’s romantic musical film, Podaa Podi.
+In 2012, Ganesh played the role of Silambarasan's uncle in Vignesh Shivan’s romantic musical film, Podaa Podi.
 He was one of the lead characters in Naveena Saraswathi Sabatham (2013).
 In 2014, he starred, penned, and produced Vincent Selva’s comedy film, Inga Enna Solluthu.
 He was later cast in few more films including Kappal (2014), Romeo Juliet (2015), Vaalu (2015), Vaaliba Raja (2016), Motta Shiva Ketta Shiva (2017), Sakka Podu Podu Raja (2017) and Kalakalappu 2 (2018).
 He has also acted in Vijay's films such as Beast (2022), Varisu (2023) and The Greatest of All Time (2024).